 Typically, your contingency fund will be 5-10% of your total project budget.
 You may not need to dip into your contingency funds often, which is great!

 But every project budget should have them, just in case.

 5. Document your budget

 Once you have all your deliverables and the numbers attached to them, it’s time to make an official budget document.
 We love using ClickUp for project budgeting (and we’ve shared some useful templates below!).

-If you’re not using ClickUp (yet), we recommend you use project management software rather than a spreadsheet.
+If you’re not using ClickUp (yet), we recommend you use a free project management software rather than a spreadsheet.
 A good app makes it easier to organize and update all the information you need to include.